Listen for murmurs of Cajun French spoken on street corners and the ubiquitous sound of zydeco music wafting from bars and restaurants.

 Lafayette, Louisiana, is the heart of Acadiana – the French Acadian region of Louisiana – and the capital of Cajun and Creole cuisine.
 Here, fresh, local ingredients inspire a range of regional comfort foods, in which you’ll taste the influence of Spanish, French and Caribbean cultures.
 Don’t leave town without sampling the best of Acadiana at these iconic local restaurants.

 With a fertile, tropical climate and water just about everywhere, Lafayette has a bounty of vibrant flavors that come from its own backyard.

 Where to try it: Social Southern Table & Bar focuses on belly-filling, farm-to-table fare and craft cocktails.

 Fresh produce at the Lafayette Farmers and Artisans Market at the Horse Farm

 From soft-shell crabs and shrimp, to oysters and crawfish, there’s always a fresh catch of the day on the menu.

 Where to try it: Cajun Claws Seafood Boilers prepares local seafood every which way, specializing in crawfish and shrimp boils.
 Open seasonally, Hawk’s Crawfish uses a specialized cleaning method called purging that guarantees ultra-clean, extra-delicious crawfish.
+Both restaurants are just a short drive outside Lafayette.
 Visit in May to attend the Breaux Bridge Crawfish Festival, celebrating the freshwater crustacean.

 Classic presentation of shrimp and corn polenta, a local favorite